Dieppe Raid: Role of Louis Mountbatten

-On the directive of Winston Churchill, Louis Mountbatten was recalled from captaincy of the aircraft carrier while it was under repair in the US in 1941 (Note: Mountbatten had been posted early to the ship, which was not expected to be back in service until November, so he could tour the United States meeting influential members of press, military and the administration) and instated as adviser on combined operations of the British Army (replacing Admiral Roger Keyes (Note: Keyes was a veteran of First World War amphibious raids including the Gallipoli campaign and Zeebrugge raid) who as director of combined operations had fallen out with the chiefs of staff and Churchill), later to be promoted to the post of chief of combined operations on 4 March 1942.
+On the directive of Winston Churchill, Louis Mountbatten was recalled from command of the aircraft carrier while it was under repair in the US in 1941 (Note: Mountbatten had been posted early to the ship, which was not expected to be back in service until November, so he could tour the United States meeting influential members of press, military and the administration) and instated as adviser on combined operations of the British Army (replacing Admiral Roger Keyes (Note: Keyes was a veteran of First World War amphibious raids including the Gallipoli campaign and Zeebrugge raid) who as director of combined operations had fallen out with the chiefs of staff and Churchill), later to be promoted to the post of chief of combined operations on 4 March 1942.
 Churchill personally briefed Mountbatten that he wanted raids of increasing intensity, developing equipment and training with a view to the invasion of France; the chiefs of staff directive limited Mountbatten's authority to approving only small raids, through using special service troops.
 He held a dual role as adviser to the chiefs of staff and commodore combined operations, handling the administration of both small raids and larger operations.
 In 1942 Mountbatten was raised by Churchill as a full member of meetings of the chiefs of staff with acting rank of vice-admiral, air marshal and lieutenant general.
 In May 1942 it was agreed that Combined Operations HQ would handle detailed planning of the Dieppe raid.

 COHQ proposed flanking landings that would take Dieppe in a pincer movement, but Home Forces argued for a frontal attack as, within the 15-hour window of the raid, the flank attacks would not have enough time to achieve success.
-At meetings Mountbatten argued that it was sufficient for the raid to show that the tactics would have worked, Montgomery countered that if the raid did not take Dieppe it would be seen as a failure.
+At meetings Mountbatten argued that it was sufficient for the raid to show that the tactics would have worked, General Bernard Montgomery countered that if the raid did not take Dieppe it would be seen as a failure.
 An initial heavy bombardment from the air was approved (despite concerns about civilian casualties) then rescinded due to army opinion that wreckage would block streets for the tanks and RAF belief that most of the bombs would end up in the sea or inland.
 Mountbatten pressed for the firepower of a battleship for bombardment in lieu of bombing but neither this nor cruisers was permitted.
-Equally, Combined Operations' proposed assault force of marines and commandos was passed over in favour of untried Canadian troops.
+Combined Operations' proposed assault force of marines and commandos was passed over in favour of untried Canadian troops.